floooh/floooh.github.io/_posts/2021-12-17-cycle-stepped-z80.md

 Implanting the new cycle-stepped emulator into the [Amstrad CPC emulation](https://floooh.github.io/tiny8bit/cpc.html) was a rare case where some improvements were immediately visible.
-Those improvements are not a direct result of the cycle-stepping approach, but because more attention was paid to the correct timing of read and write machine cycles, and more accurate testing.
+Those improvements are not a direct result of the cycle-stepping approach, but because more attention was paid to the correct timing of read and write machine cycles, and more detailed tests.

 The CPU vs Gate Array synchronization using WAIT states got a lot simpler though, the gate array emulation now simply sets the READY/WAIT pin in 3 out of 4 clock